zhangyuang/node-ffi-rs/README.md

 #### freePointer

-`freePointer` is used to free memory which are not be freed automatically.
+`freePointer` is used to free memory which is not freed automatically.

-At default, `ffi-rs` will free data memory for ffi call args and return result prevent memory leak.Except in the following cases.
+By default, `ffi-rs` will free data memory for ffi call args and return result to prevent memory leaks.
+Except in the following cases:

-- set `freeResultMemory: false` when call `load` method
+- set `freeResultMemory: false` when calling `load` method

-If you set freeResultMemory to false, `ffi-rs` will not release the return result memory which was malloc in c environment
+If you set freeResultMemory to false, `ffi-rs` will not release the return result memory which was allocated in the C environment

 - Use `DataType.External` as paramsType or retType

-If developers use `DataType.External` as paramsType or retType, please use `freePointer` to release the memory of pointer. ref [test.ts](./test.ts#170)
+If developers use `DataType.External` as paramsType or retType, please use `freePointer` to release the memory of the pointer. ref [test.ts](./test.ts#170)

 #### wrapPointer

-`wrapPointer` is used to create multiple pointer.
+`wrapPointer` is used to create multiple pointers.

-For example, developers can use `wrapPointer` to create a pointer point to other existing pointer.
+For example, developers can use `wrapPointer` to create a pointer pointing to other existing pointers.

 ```js
 const { wrapPointer } = require('ffi-rs')